MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 If the initial available inventory is below zero, the planning system suggests an emergency supply order on the day before the planning period to cover the missing quantity.
 So, the projected and available inventory will always be at least zero when planning for the future period begins.
 The planning line for this supply order will display an Emergency warning icon and provide additional information.

-### <a name="serial-and-lot-numbers-and-order-to-order-links-are-exempt-from-the-previous-period"></a>Serial and lot numbers and order-to-order links are exempt from the previous period
+### Serial and lot numbers and order-to-order links are exempt from the previous period

 If serial or lot numbers are required or an order-to-order link exists, the planning system disregards the rule about the previous period.
 It will include back-dated quantities from the starting date and might suggest corrective actions if supply and demand aren't synchronised.
 These demand-supply sets must match to ensure that a specific demand is fulfilled.

-## <a name="load-inventory-profiles"></a>Load inventory profiles
+## Load inventory profiles

 To sort the sources of supply and demand, the planning system organises them on two timelines called inventory profiles.